FAQS - Frequently Asked Questions

 Yes, overnight RV parking is allowed on the south end of the grounds for a fee.
 Parking is first come, first served.

-Friday & Saturday hours are 9:00 a.m. – 5:00 p.m.
-Sunday hours are 9:00 a.m. – 4:00 p.m.
+Thursday and Friday 9:00 a.m. – 5:00 p.m., Saturday 9:00 a.m. – 4:00 p.m.

 The show attracts close to 500 exhibitors who occupy the entire American Royal Complex over 400,000 square feet of floor space.